-The Company will need to raise additional funds over and above amounts raised to date to construct and commission the Caballo Blanco mine and the Cerro Prieto project, as well as to complete the exploration and development of its other property interests.
+The Company will need to raise additional funds over and above amounts raised to date to construct and commission the Caballo Blanco mine and to continue the development of the Cerro Prieto project, as well as to complete the exploration and development of its other property interests.
 There can be no assurance that additional capital or other types of financing will be available to the Company if needed or that, if available, the terms of such financing will be on terms favourable to the Company.